 - As with the S&P 500, the Vanguard Total Stock Market Index is market-weighted, so larger companies take up a larger proportion of the holdings.

 What Is a Total Stock Market Fund?

-A total stock market index fund is a mutual fund that invests in a basket of stocks that will closely mirror the stock holdings and performance of a particular benchmark, such as The Wilshire 5000 or The Russell 3000.
-The holdings include most of the domestic US stock holdings traded on stock exchanges, which is why the "total market" name is usually included in the fund name.
+A total stock market index fund is a mutual fund that invests in a basket of stocks that will closely mirror the stock holdings and performance of a particular benchmark, such as the Wilshire 5000 or the Russell 3000.
+The holdings in a total stock index fund include most U.S. stocks traded on stock exchanges, which is why the "total market" name is usually included in the fund name.

-Like S&P 500 Index Funds, the Wilshire 5000 is market-cap weighted, which means that larger companies (those with larger capitalization) will represent a larger portion (be among the top holdings) by percentage than the smaller companies.
+Like S&P 500 Index Funds, the Wilshire 5000 is market-cap weighted.
+This means that larger companies—those with larger capitalization—will represent a larger portion of the top holdings by percentage than smaller companies.

 - Tax-efficiency: A direct result of low turnover is a reduction in taxes passed through to the investor.
-When mutual funds sell holdings at a price higher than than the purchase price, it produces a capital gains tax, which is then passed along to investors in the form of “capital gains distributions.”
+When mutual funds sell holdings at a price higher than the purchase price, it produces a capital gains tax, which is then passed along to investors in the form of “capital gains distributions.”
 If you hold a stock fund in a taxable account, you’ll pay taxes on these distributions.
-Therefore, assuming you like to minimize taxes, you’ll want a tax-efficient fund like VTSMX.
+Therefore, assuming you like to minimize taxes, you’ll want a tax-efficient fund like VTSAX.